Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Jump to:

-This dish is perfect for enjoying with your family or even for feeding a crowd.
-It’s a beautiful dinner during the week, as Sunday dinner ideas, and on busy days and special occasions.
+This dish is perfect for enjoying with your family or feeding a crowd.
+It’s a beautiful dinner during the week especially on busy days, as a Sunday dinner, or for special occasions.

 We made this recipe and it was awesome!
 I am not usually a fan of roasts but it was fall apart tender and so moist.
 Will make again!